plahteenlahti/lahteenlahti.fi/content/blog/styled-components-theming-with-typescript/index.md

 Then you wouldn't have to remember if whether the primary color was written as `primaryColor` or `primary_color`, Instead your editor tells you what theme variables stored inside the theme object you've created.

-Well good news, you can easily achieve this by using the Typescript interface mergin to override the default theme that comes with styled-components (more info how declaration mergin works can be found [here](https://www.typescriptlang.org/docs/handbook/declaration-merging.html), and [here](https://styled-components.com/docs/api#create-a-declarations-file)).
+Well good news, you can easily achieve this by using the Typescript interface merging to override the default theme that comes with styled-components (more info how declaration merging works can be found [here](https://www.typescriptlang.org/docs/handbook/declaration-merging.html), and [here](https://styled-components.com/docs/api#create-a-declarations-file)).
 Here's how to achieve that:

 1. To access the theme in our app, we need to first setup ThemeProvider and the pass down our custom theme inside it.